 Navin’s early success with WNT taught him many lessons and when he met Charu who was at the time working with UNHCR, they realised WNT needed a more sustainable business model if it was to continue running in the long term.
 They decided to pivot WNT and launched The MAD Experience (MAD) together in 2013.

 MAD is a social business aimed at raising funds for grassroots organisations working on poverty-alleviation projects by empowering Malaysians to crowd-fund and volunteer on short field trips to understand the complexities of poverty and how projects are being implemented on the ground.
-We raised more than USD 80,000 and impacted about 9,000 people across Kenya, Sri Lanka and Cambodia by providing them with access to safe drinking water and toilets between 2013 and 2015.
+We raised more than USD 98,000 and impacted more than 10,000 people across Kenya, Sri Lanka and Cambodia by providing them with access to safe drinking water and toilets between 2013 and 2018.

 Our experience in India provided us with the opportunity to work directly with communities and really understand the challenges and complexities in creating lasting social impact.
 Since returning to Malaysia we have been applying the lessons we've learnt over the years to ensure MAD is making a difference in the best and most responsible way.
 We're committed to working closely with non-profit partners and communities, listening to them and developing projects together which allows both members of the public and the private sector to get involved.